Supervising postgraduates on an innovative management course

 - Helle Stoltz, Getting myself heard.
 Processes of negotiation and compromise in international development from the perspective of a consultant (awarded 2019).

 - Sune Larsen, Are you Impressed?
-Exploring interweaving intentions from the perspective of an organizational development consultant in Denmark (on-going since 2017).
+An exploration of the pressure to perform and impress from the perspective of an organisational development consultant (awarded 2020).

 - Rikke Horup, Negotiating identity and taking a stand in leadership development in Denmark (on-going since 2017)

-- Nama Sidi, Taking sides in conflicts within organisations in Israel (on-going since 2018)
+- Nama Sidi, Loyalty and taking sides in conflicts within organisations in Israel (on-going since 2018)

 For more information contact our Director, Chris Mowles firstname.lastname@example.org.